Kingxukai/linux/Documentation/input/input.rst

 	usbhid
 	hid_generic

-After this, the USB keyboard will work straight away, and the USB mouse will be available as a character device on major 13, minor 63::
+After this, the woke USB keyboard will work straight away, and the woke USB mouse will be available as a character device on major 13, minor 63::

 	crw-r--r--   1 root     root      13,  63 Mar 28 22:45 mice

-This device is usually created automatically by the system.
+This device is usually created automatically by the woke system.
 The commands to create it by hand are::

 	cd /dev